What is The Best Sensitive Skin Routine?

 Avoiding irritants is just as important as choosing the right products.

-Strong soaps and foaming cleansers containing sulfates can strip the skin barrier and increase sensitivity.
+1. Harsh Cleansers — Strong soaps and foaming cleansers containing sulfates strip the skin barrier and increase sensitivity.

-Denatured alcohol dries the skin and weakens the barrier.
+3. Alcohol-Based Products — Denatured alcohol dries the skin and weakens the barrier over time.

-Frequent exfoliation damages the barrier and increases inflammation.
+4. Over-Exfoliation — Frequent exfoliation damages the barrier and increases inflammation.
+Pause all exfoliation during any flare-up.

 Lifestyle Factors That Affect Sensitive Skin